SAP/ui5-linter/README.md

 UI5 linter is a static code analysis tool for UI5 projects.
 It checks JavaScript, TypeScript, XML, JSON, and other files in your project and reports findings.

-Currently, it identifies deprecated API usage, global variables, and more to prepare your project for [UI5 2.x](https://community.sap.com/t5/open-source-blogs/introducing-openui5-2-x/ba-p/13580633).
+## Features
+UI5 linter scans your UI5 project ands detects code which won't work when running your project with [UI5 2.x](https://community.sap.com/t5/open-source-blogs/introducing-openui5-2-x/ba-p/13580633).

+* Usage of deprecated UI5 libraries
+* Usage of deprecated UI5 framework APIs
+* Usage of global variables
+* Possible CSP violations
+* Deprecated component and manifest configurations

 > [!NOTE]
-> This project is still in development.
-While the current version already provides good value, it is not yet covering all aspects and not all best practices for UI5 2.x.
-Stay tuned for updates!
+> While UI5 linter already provides many detection features, it is not yet covering all aspects and best practices for UI5 2.x.
+The intention of UI5 linter is to detect as many issues as possible that a project running with UI5 2.x might be facing.
+However, you'll still need to test your UI5 project with UI5 2.x as soon as it is made available.
+To reveal additional issues, the UI5 team plans to release more versions of UI5 linter over the next months.

 ## Requirements